cgalmenartest/node/README.md

 ### Git Hooks

-When working in the development environment, be sure to install the project specific git hooks
+When working in the development environment, be sure to install the project specific git hooks.

      tools/git_hooks/create-sym-links